-A study conducted by researchers of National Institutes of Health finds that couples’ pre-pregnancy caffeine consumption is linked to miscarriage risks.
+Researchers of National Institutes of Health conducted a study, which reveals that couples’ pre-pregnancy caffeine consumption is linked to miscarriage risks.
 Results demonstrate that a woman is more likely to miscarry if she and her partner drink more than two caffeinated beverages a day during the weeks leading up to conception.
 In addition, women who drink more than two daily caffeinated beverages during the first seven weeks of pregnancy are also more likely to miscarry.

 Another study published in BMC Medicine discovers that coffee-caffeine is associated with prolonged gestation.
 Caffeine intake during pregnancy is connected to low birth-weight of infants as well as a general rise in the length of pregnancy.
 The study described in the BMC Medicine article reveals a strong association between caffeine intake and infant being small at birth.
 This link was found whether or not the mothers smoked, suggesting that it was undoubtedly and solely due to caffeine ingestion.

 Studies show that for every 100mg of Caffeine consumed, the birth weight was off by about an ounce and the pregnancy period extended by five hours.
 If the caffeine originated from coffee, the gestational period improved by eight hours for every 100mg consumed — a pronounced variation.
 The increased gestational duration connected with coffee consumption might either be due to another material in coffee or possibly there is something distinctive in the behaviors of the coffee drinkers — which caused elevated maternity duration — not present in people who only drink teas.